TITLE 77: PUBLIC HEALTH

 "Institutions of Higher Education" – Any place and/or building, or portion thereof, that offers or is intended to provide post-secondary education, including colleges and universities.

 "Isolation" – The physical separation and confinement of an individual or groups of individuals who are infected or reasonably believed to be infected with a contagious or possibly contagious disease from non-isolated individuals, to prevent or limit the transmission of the disease to non-isolated individuals.

 "Isolation, Modified" – A selective, partial limitation of freedom of movement or actions of a person or group of persons infected with, or reasonably suspected to be infected with, a contagious or infectious disease.
 Modified isolation is designed to meet particular situations and includes, but is not limited to, the exclusion of children from school, the prohibition or restriction from engaging in a particular occupation or using public or mass transportation, or requirements for the use of devices or procedures intended to limit disease transmission.

-"Isolation Precautions" – Infection control measures for preventing the transmission of infectious agents, i.e., standard precautions, airborne precautions (also known as airborne infection isolation precautions), contact precautions, and droplet precautions (see Section 690.20(a)(7)).
+"Isolation Precautions" – Infection control measures for preventing the transmission of infectious agents, i.e., standard precautions, airborne precautions (also known as airborne infection isolation precautions), contact precautions, droplet precautions and transmission-based precautions (see Section 690.20(a)(7)).